 - Cut the beetroot into small pieces and process it in an electric blender until you get a smooth beetroot puree.

-- Place beetroot puree into a large bowl together with brown rice flour, maple syrup and salt.
+- Place beetroot puree into a large bowl together with brown rice flour, applesauce, maple syrup and salt.

 - Melt coconut oil in a small pan and mix in the chocolate chunks until chocolate is completely melted.

 - Pour chocolate-coconut oil mixture into the bowl with the rest of the ingredients and mix very well until you get a homogeneous batter.
 The batter will be thick but it’s ok.

 - Pour the batter into the prepared cake pan and bake for 20 to 25 minutes, until a toothpick inserted in the middle comes out clean.

 - Let the chocolate beetroot cake cool for 10 to 15 minutes before removing it and slicing.